ropensci/fellingdater/README.md

 ### sw_combine

 The procedure to combine felling dates of a group of related, individual series with (partially) preserved sapwood, in order to narrow down the range of a common felling date is provided by the `sw_combine()` function.
 It returns a list with:

 -   the pdf for the felling date of the individual series and the pdf of the model that combines these individual series (`$dataRaw`),

 -   the hdi for the combined estimate of the common felling date (`$hdi_model`),

 -   the *Agreement index* (`$A_comb`) of the model, expressing how well the individual series fit into the model (ideally around 100%, and not lower than the critical threshold A_c = 60%) ,

 -   an overview of the felling date range for the individual series (`$individual_series`), and their *Agreement index* (A_i) to the combined model.

 #### dummy0

-A data set with dated tree-ring series of which all have partially preserved sapwood.
-The names of the variablers in the data set are mapped to the parameters of the `sw_combine()` function.
-In hte example below, the numeric output is returned:
+A data set with dated tree-ring series which all have partially preserved sapwood.
+The names of the variables in the data set are mapped to the parameters of the `sw_combine()` function.
+In the example below, the numeric output is returned:

 ``` r